cfriedline/cfriedline.github.com/content/software-carpentry-at-upenn-redux.md

 started.
 No one really needed our help for this part, so we spent the time getting our laptops connected to the projector, finding the chalk (I love chalk!) for the boards, and planning the day.
-We settled on each teaching for 1/2 of each day with David handling bash and python and me up for git and SQL.
-I sent out a few tweets about this, but I feel like we (myself included) were all quite fortunate to have a core CPython maintainer going over shell and python lessons.
+We settled on each teaching for 1/2 of each day with David handling Bash and Python and me up for git and SQL.
+I sent out a few tweets about this, but I feel like we (myself included) were all quite fortunate to have a core CPython maintainer going over shell and Python lessons.
 Having not taught a huge amount (by his own admission), I thought David delivered all of his lessons with an expected level of mastery.
 That afternoon, I taught the git material, but perhaps in a different way than